-A light-proof container like the one above works great.
+First, find a light-proof container and the one above works great.
 If it's not light-proof, paint the reservoir black or cover it with a black trash bag.

 Light entering the reservoir will promote the growth of algae, stealing oxygen and nutrients from your other plants.
-It's best to use a reservoir that is the same dimensions from top to bottom (for example, the top and bottom of the container are both 36″ x 20″.)
+It's best to use a reservoir that is the same dimensions from top to bottom (for example, the top and bottom of the container are both 36″ x 20″).

 Using a tape measure, measure the inside of the reservoir from one end to the other.

-Once you have your dimensions and you're sure they're correct, cut your Styrofoam 1/4″ smaller than the size of the reservoir.
-(For example, if your reservoir is 36″ x 20″, the Styrofoam should be 35 3/4″ x 19 3/4″).
+Once you have your dimensions and you're sure they're correct, cut your Styrofoam 1/4″ smaller than the size of the reservoir (For example, if your reservoir is 36″ x 20″, the Styrofoam should be 35 3/4″ x 19 3/4″).

 If you cut it to the correct size, the Styrofoam should fit nicely with just enough room to adjust to changes in water level.